snowtrack/snowtrack-docs/docs/telemetry.md

 Snowtrack follows the principles of [Privacy by Design](https://en.wikipedia.org/wiki/Privacy_by_design).
 We do not use any third-party metrics software.
 Our handcrafted anonymous telemetry system ensures **no personally identifiable** information or information about your work is ever transmitted.

-The data shared by Snowtrack is so anonymous, we wouldn't know if the shared usage data is from your neighbour, or someone on the other side of the planet.
+> The data shared by Snowtrack is so anonymous, we wouldn't know if the shared usage data is from you, your neighbour, or someone on the other side of the planet.

 ## Share Essentials